opensearch-project/security/CONTRIBUTING.md

 ### Do I need to have already contributed to the project to attend a triage meeting?

 No, all are welcome and encouraged to attend.
 Attending the Backlog & Triage meetings is a great way for a new contributor to learn about the project as well as explore different avenues of contribution.

+### What if I have an issue that is almost a duplicate, should I open a new one to be triaged?

+You can always open an [issue](ttps://github.com/opensearch-project/security/issues/new/choose) including one that you think may be a duplicate.
+However, in cases where you believe there is an important distinction to be made between an existing issue and your newly created one, you are encouraged to attend the triaging meeting to explain.

+### What if I have follow-up questions on an issue?

+If you have an existing issue you would like to discuss, you can always comment on the issue itself.
+Alternatively, you are welcome to come to the triage meeting to discuss.

 ### Is this meeting a good place to get help setting up security features on my OpenSearch instance?